janus-idp/software-templates/templates/gitlab/register-gitlab-component/README.md

 ### Required Gitlab permissions

-- The Gitlab access token needs to have `api` read & write scopes and be added to your gitlab integration
+- The Gitlab access token needs to have `api` read & write scopes and be added to your Gitlab integration

 ## Usage

 ![gitlab-location-info-image](./images/gitlab-location-info.png)

-- `Gitlab hostname`: The hostname of your gitlab instance
+- `Gitlab Hostname`: The hostname of your Gitlab instance
   - Default value: `gitlab.com`
   - For public instances, use `gitlab.com`
   - For Gitlab Enterprise instances, use the hostname of your instance. e.g. `gitlab.mycompany.com`
-  - **NOTE**: this hostname MUST exist in the gitlab integrations in the backstage instance's `app-config.yaml` with the correct access token
+  - **NOTE**: this hostname MUST exist in the Gitlab integrations in the backstage instance's `app-config.yaml` with the correct access token
-- `Gitlab project owner`: The user, group or subgroup that the project is owned by
+- `Gitlab Project Owner`: The user, group or subgroup that the project is owned by
   - Do not provide just the name of the group, you will need to provide the name in the url:
     - Ex: A group may be named `mygroup` but the url could be `https://gitlab.com/mygroup2`, this template will need `mygroup2`
   - For subgroups, use full slug for the subgroup. (`mygroup2/subgroup`, `mygroup2/subgroup/subsubgroup`, etc.)
-- `Gitlab project name`: The name of the project where your component is located
+- `Gitlab Project Name`: The name of the project where your component is located

 ![gitlab-component-info-image](./images/gitlab-component-info.png)